afdev82/solidus_catalog_mode/README.md

 Dependencies
 -------
-If you want to be able to set the flag for the stores in the frontend, it requires the [solidus_multi_domain](https://github.com/solidusio/solidus_multi_domain) gem.
+If you want to be able to set the flag for the stores in the backend, it requires the [solidus_multi_domain](https://github.com/solidusio/solidus_multi_domain) gem.

 Testing
 -------